British Values Statement

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at Chessington.

-Students are taught the rules and expectations of the school which are reinforced by our behaviour policy, including our five step consequence pyramid.
+Students are taught the rules and expectations of the school which are reinforced by our behaviour policy, including our five-step consequence pyramid.
 Students are taught the value and the reasons behind the laws that govern and protect us, the responsibilities that these laws involve and the consequences when laws are broken.
-Visits from authorities such as the Police and Fire Service reinforce this message.
+Visits from authorities such as the Police and Fire Service reinforces this message.

 At Chessington, students are actively encouraged to make independent choices with the knowledge that they are in a safe, secure and supportive environment.
 Staff at Chessington School educate and provide boundaries for students to make informed choices, through a safe environment and an empowering education.

 Chessington has a robust anti-bullying culture and has in place a comprehensive Behaviour Policy that promotes achievement for all students.